enkidevs/curriculum/python/python-core/unordered-data-types/dictionary-methods-ii.md

 # {2: 4, 3: 9, 4: 16, 5: 25}
 ```

-- `popitem()` removes the last item that was inserted in the dictionary, and returns it.
+- `popitem()` removes the last item that was inserted in the dictionary and returns it.

-> For versions prior to Python 3.7, `popitem()` removed an arbitrary item from the dictionary.
+> For versions before Python 3.7, `popitem()` removed an arbitrary item from the dictionary.
 For more information check out the links in the "Learn More" section.

 ```python
 square_numbers.popitem()